saadnaeem-dev/generative_ai_with_langchain/chapter3/README.md

-# Chapter 3 - Getting Started with LangChain
+# Chapter 3 - Building Workflows with LangGraph

 Please make sure, you set up your environment with pip, conda, poetry, or docker!